jordanlim1/fetchdog/README.md

 # Dog Adoption App

 ## Overview
-This project is a dog adoption application built using **React** and bundled with **Webpack**.
+This project is a dog adoption application built using **React** and **TypeScript**, and bundled with **Webpack**.
 The app allows users to browse through available dogs for adoption, view their details, and mark dogs as favorites.

 ## Features
 - Browse available dogs for adoption